htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     This variable controls the size of the published update history that the *condor_collector* inserts into the ClassAds it stores and sends.
 The default value is 128, which means that history is stored and published for the latest 128 updates.
-This variable’s value is ignored, if ``COLLECTOR_DAEMON_STATS``
+This variable's value is ignored, if ``COLLECTOR_DAEMON_STATS``
     :index:`COLLECTOR_DAEMON_STATS` is not enabled.